Zinabuf/GCIM/README.md

 6 ID_6 ID_6 -0.02786981
 ~~~

 **Qcov_disc.txt:**  This covariate file is used to adjust the GWAS of the exposure variable.
 Note that it should not have column headings.
 Covariates for GWAS adjustment should be provided in a separate `.txt` file, which must include the following columns in the specified order for quantitative exposure.
-If the exposure is binary, the third and fourth columns are not required (as constant values can be removed), and any covariates may be included for adjustment.
+If the exposure variable is binary, adding constant values in the third and fourth columns is not required (as constant values can be removed), and any covariates may be included for adjustment.

 * FID

 * IID

-* Constant value
+* Constant_value

-* Constant values
+* Constant_value

   (Note: This is the input data format for GxEprs; if not specified, the model will omit the variable specified in the fourth column.)